 To disable Java plugin on Internet Explorer you can use the Add-ons manager to disable Java(tm) Plug-in 2 SSV Helper and Sun Microsystems Deployment Toolkit.
 But this does not actually suffice.
 You have to edit some registry settings too, to complete disable Java on IE.

 KB2751647 has mentioned the registry settings which need to be edited, so as to completely disable the Java web plug-in in Internet Explorer.
 As per the KB article, can disable Java by setting kill bits for the Java CLSIDs and by setting the URL action to Disable.
-Based on the article I have prepared this registry fix which you can download and apply, after you have created a system restore point.
+It also offers an automated fix.
+Based on the article I have prepared this registry fix which you can download and apply after you have created a system restore point.

 Disable Java in Firefox

-To disable Java plugin in Mozilla Firefox browser, via the Firefox menu, open the Addons manager and select Plugins.
+To disable the Java plugin in the Mozilla Firefox browser, via the Firefox menu, open the Addons manager and select Plugins.